Diagnostic Biomarker

 Data from the laboratory of Dr. Christopher Wheeler at Cedars-Sinai has identified one of the earliest events in the pathology of Alzheimer’s Disease.
 His data indicate that the expansion of certain aberrant T cells in the blood, and their subsequent entry into the brain, are among the earliest events in AD.
 These T cells deplete neurons in areas of the brain involved in AD.
 Dr. Wheeler has shown that these entry of these T cells into the brain leads to Ab and Tau deposition, as well as neuroinflammation and profound cognitive decline with age – the pathophysiological hallmarks of AD.

 Dr. Wheeler has demonstrated that analogous T cells can be detected in human blood samples and their levels are highly correlated with Alzheimer’s Disease.
-He has devised a method to identify these T cells in human blood- the basis of the T-Track Biomarker Assay.
-Preliminary testing of this the T-Track Biomarker shows that it uniquely distinguishes early AD patients with little to no overlap between AD and control groups.
+He has devised a method to identify these T cells in human blood- the basis of the Diagnostic Biomarker Assay.
+Preliminary testing of this the Diagnostic Biomarker shows that it uniquely distinguishes early AD patients with little to no overlap between AD and control groups.

-T-TrackTM Diagnostic Workflow
+Diagnostic Biomarker Workflow

 Blood drawn